nora-zyy/CP3402_LearningJournal/WEEK 1.md

 -During the design process, I was unable to merge images and text to look good, which is why I took a long time here.
 Subsequently, changes and improvements were made to the online search materials.

-- The CSS style did not apply as expected, possibly due to priority issues with selectors.
+-The CSS style did not apply as expected, possibly due to priority issues with selectors.
 Therefore, it is necessary to have a better understanding of selector priority rules and ensure that design style rules work as expected.

 #### Career/Employability/Learning Insights

 -Before creating the website, due to referencing the layout of large website pages, a rough idea was developed before production.

 -Due to the trivial nature of website design, it is important to maintain good coding habits as there are many details to pay attention to.

 -Due to the lack of rigorous thinking, many mistakes have been made.
 Therefore, I realized that having a strong design mindset will make me more proficient in web design and also a direction for effort.

 -As the backend development of web design, we should focus on user needs and design with a bias towards requirements.

 -Learning and practice should be carried out simultaneously.
 Simply watching video tutorials without hands-on production leads to low learning efficiency and no improvement in proficiency.